airbornedev/airbornedev/README.md

 My thesis research examined the dangers of misinformation on modern-day media platforms and how to utilize machine learning methods/models to identify the accuracy, scalability, and adaptability of auto-detection systems and processes for misinformation.
 The research highlights the importance of detecting, neutralizing, and destroying misinformation, deterring bad actors, ramifications of false information, and developing/researching advanced, modern detection solutions.

-In my free time, I like to spend time with family, interact with like-minded individuals, and spend my days trying to beat the stock market.
+In my free time, I like to spend time with family, DIY projects, and spend my days trying to beat the stock market.

+Interests:
+Cars
+Rogue-likes
+Sneakers
+Fitness